opensearch-project/documentation-website/_migrations/is-migration-assistant-right-for-you.md

 1. **By when do you expect the migration to be completed?**
    *Why it’s important:*
-   Understanding the timeline helps set realistic expectations and plan resources accordingly.
+   Understanding the timeline helps set realistic expectations for your migration and allows you to plan resources accordingly.

 2. **How much downtime can you afford during the migration?**
    *Why it’s important:*
-   This defines the migration strategy, whether zero-downtime or with controlled outages, and helps prevent unexpected service disruptions.
+   This defines a migration strategy that helps prevent unexpected service disruptions.
+Decide whether you can afford zero-downtime or migrate with controlled outages.

 3. **What are your primary goals for the migration?**
    (e.g., Performance improvement, cost reduction, feature enhancement, etc.)